Microsoft Word is a word processing application and is available in online and desktop versions.

 - Document Restrictions: Avoid using restricted access features that may block assistive technologies.

-- Exporting to PDF: Do not use Print to PDF.
+- Exporting to PDF: If a PDF is required, do not use Print to PDF.
 Use Save As Adobe PDF or Save a Copy and select PDF to preserve document tags and structure.
 As an alternative, you can also use Windows File Explorer by using the Convert to Adobe PDF option while right-clicking.

-- Testing: Use Read Aloud to experience the document as a screen reader user might.
-Test on a mobile device to ensure text and tables do not require horizontal scrolling.
+- Testing: Use Read Aloud to listen to your document and get a basic sense of how it may be experienced by screen reader users.
+While Read Aloud is helpful for identifying obvious issues, it does not provide the full functionality of dedicated assistive technologies such as JAWS.
+Test on a mobile device to ensure that text and tables display properly and do not require horizontal scrolling.

 Help Resources